-The Asian food craze seems to be going from strength to strength with countless bao outlets, pop-ups, ramen joints, dumpling shacks, Korean BBQ’s, Asian inspired street food stalls and much more popping up all over the place.
+The Asian food craze seems to be going from strength to strength, with countless bao outlets, pop-ups, ramen joints, dumpling shacks, Korean BBQ’s, Asian inspired street food stalls and much more popping up all over the place.
 It’s really on the curve at the moment and it’s working, so why not?!
-Shackfuyu translated from Japanese to English is ‘Winter shack’ and was originally intended to be a pop-up lasting from February 15 – February 16 and serves up experimental Japanese cuisine (purists look away now) in theme with Bone Daddies blaring out rock music and the largely share the same branding.
-The menu devised by Australian Owner Ross Shonhan (Zuma Alumina) he also owns Bone Daddies Flesh & Buns is inspired by “yoshoku” cooking, also known as the Japanese interpretation of Western cuisine – his version is peppered with Korean, Spanish and Chinese ingredients/influences.
+Shackfuyu translated from Japanese to English means ‘Winter shack’ and was originally intended to be a pop-up lasting from February 15 – February 16.
+It serves-up experimental Japanese cuisine (purists look away now) in the theme as Bone Daddies blaring out rock music and the largely share the same branding.
+The menu, created by Australian Owner Ross Shonhan, (Zuma Alumina, he also owns Bone Daddies Flesh & Buns) is inspired by “yoshoku” cooking.
+This is known as the Japanese interpretation of Western cuisine – his version is peppered with Korean, Spanish and Chinese ingredients-stroke-influences.

-The menu format features the ‘specials’ which frequently changes as does the main.
+The menu format features the ‘specials’ which frequently changes as do the main dishes.

 Korean fried wings (£5.9) – hot, sweet, sticky and laced with gochujang.
-They are fine little things.
+They are fine little things that should be applauded.

 Taco takos – octopus – shiso avocado – gochujang (£8 for 2).
-Creamy avocado lifted by that minty shiso and comes with cubes of gochujang pimped octopus.
+Creamy avocado is lifted by minty shiso and comes with cubes of octopus laced with gochujang.
 A delicious East meets West mash-up.

 Imo fries – shiso mayo (£4.50).
 Fried Sweet potato, intense in flavour and paired with that mayo made for a perfect duo.
 I found the mayo akin to tahini sauce which is a good thing.

 Hot stone rice – sesame – chilli – beef. (£8.30).
 You can see where the Korean influence in this one a la bibimbap.
-It’s mixed right in front of your eyes with a raw egg yolk on top – it hisses and pops in that super hot clay pot.
-The rice forms into a crust of flavour in all the heat with mushrooms, carrots, nori and spring onions.
+It’s mixed right in front of your eyes with a raw egg yolk on top – it hisses and pops in a scorching-hot stone bowl.
+The rice forms into a crust against the heat of the bowl and is accessorised with mushrooms, carrots, nori and spring onions.
 Heaven!

 USDA beef short rib – bo ssam style (£22).
 Here the Korean influences come in play and there’s a lot of work required to get to this tender stage of the meat – typically involving curing and roasting until the meat falls off the bone.
 Get a a hunk of it wrap it in lettuce and drizzle with gochujang & yakiniku (Japanese BBQ sauce) with a bit of ginger, then gobble.
 This is really good and deservedly popular.